Clinical Education: 0333 2414 289 or +441626 882166 if calling from abroad.

 2. Identity the mechanisms of how dietary factors and toxins can contribute to mitochondrial dysfunction.

-3. Recognize how Reactive Oxygen Species (ROS) can affect mitochondrial function and how antioxidants can be used to mitigate these effects
+3. Recognise how Reactive Oxygen Species (ROS) can affect mitochondrial function and how antioxidants can be used to mitigate these effects

 4. Connect certain signs, symptoms, and disease presentations with mitochondrial dysfunction